Kahler-Einstein metric near an isolated log canonical singularity: Introduction

-Let $(X,p)$ be a germ of an isolated log canonical (non-log terminal) singularity $p$ embedded in $(\mathbb C^N,0)$.
+Let $(X,p)$ be a germ of an isolated log canonical algebraic singularity $p$ embedded in $(\mathbb C^N,0)$.
 In this paper, we will assume $p$ is not a log terminal singularity.
-We would like to construct local K\"ahler-Einstein metrics in an open neighborhood of the singular point $p$.
-Since the local volume of $p$ by generators of the canonical divisor is not integrable, the canonical K\"ahler-Einstein metric must be of negative scalar curvature and is expected to have a complete end near $p$ with finite volume.
+We would like to construct local K\"ahler-Einstein metrics with negative scalar curvature in an open neighborhood of the singular point $p$.
 Let $\rho$ be a nonnegative smooth plurisubharmonic (PSH) function on $\mathbb C^N$ with $\rho(0)=0$ and $\ddbar \rho>0$.
 We let $\cU \subset\subset X$ be the open domain defined by

-for some sufficiently small constant $\epsilon>0$.
+for some sufficiently small constant $a>0$.
 For example, we can always choose $\rho = \sum_{j=1}^N |z_j|^2$.
-By choosinga generic sufficiently small $\epsilon>0$, we can assume that $\partial\cU$ is smooth and strongly pseudoconvex.
+By choosing a generic sufficiently small $a>0$, we can assume that $\partial\cU$ is smooth and strongly pseudoconvex.
 We will fix such a domain $\cU$ for $(X, p)$ for the rest of the paper.
-If the canonical divisor $K_{\cU}$ is Cartier, we will fix a local volume measure $\Omega$ on $\cU$ by
+We further require that the canonical divisor $K_{\cU}$ is Cartier and fix a local volume measure $\Omega_X$ on $\cU$ by

 where $\nu$ is a local generator of $K_\cU$.
 Similarly, we can define $\Omega_X$ when $K_{\cU}$ is $\mathbb{Q}$-Cartier.

 We will consider the following Dirichlet problem of a complex Monge-Amp\`ere equation related to the K\"ahler-Einstein metric on $\cU$.